Agent-Coder/MKS21X-FinalProject/README.md

 AZ;01-19-19;
 I finished the undo and it works completely.
 I also created the powerup of having a new selection of blocks which works fully.
 I also finished the endgame.

+AC;1-20-19;
+Today I worked on extra features.
+I added an extra mode in which the plater tries to score as high as they can within 200 seconds.
+I am also working on an end screen that will allow the player to restart if they want to or use their points to have another chance.
+I did some debugging by deleting methods and fixing typos.

 AZ;01-20-19;
 I finished the second powerups which deletes a random row or column and also commented things and then tried to put audio but failed.
 I also added some new instructions for the player.

+AC;01-21-19;
+I finished up the end screen and created two different ones for the two different modes.
+I decided to make the timed mode survival mode instead so if the player runs out of places to put a block, the game ends and the player does not have a choice to use a powerup to get back to the game, even if they still have time left.
+I also made some minor changes to how the start screen looks and the messages on the game screen.
+Finally, I updated the instructions for the game.